Index to “Interviews with ML Heroes”

-**Sanyam Bhutani:** What are your thoughts about Machine Learning as a field, do think its Overhyped?
+**Sanyam Bhutani:** What are your thoughts about Machine Learning as a field, do you think its overhyped?

-**Sanyam Bhutani:** Before we conclude, any tips for the beginners who aspire to work in this domain but feel completely overwhelmed to even start competing?
+**Sanyam Bhutani:** Before we conclude, any tips for the beginners who aspire to go out and build amazing projects using DL but feel completely overwhelmed to even start?

 **Sanyam Bhutani:** Thank you so much for doing this interview.

 If you’re interested in reading about Deep Learning and Computer Vision news, you can checkout my newsletter here.